Senate Page Program

 Your interest in the Senate Page Program is a positive indication to us that you are a concerned citizen with a willingness to learn and contribute significantly to our government.
 Perhaps such an opportunity will help build a future for you in service to the United States and its citizens, as it has for generations of Senate pages.

-Pages attend classes in the early morning at the United States Senate Page School, a program fully accredited by the Middle States Association of Colleges and Schools.
+Fall and Spring Pages attend classes in the early morning at the United States Senate Page School, a program fully accredited by the Middle States Association of Colleges and Schools.
+Summer Pages do not attend classes.
+The Spring session will typically run from January to May.
+The Summer consists of two separate sessions, the first of which will take place in June, and the second in July.
+The Fall session will typically run from September to January.

-Senate page dress requirements for young men are navy blue pants, white long-sleeve shirt, dark blue tie, and black shoes and socks.
-Young women are required to wear navy blue slacks, white long-sleeve blouses, dark blue tie, black shoes and dark socks or nylons.
-Pages are expected to fulfill their own dress requirements.
+Senate Page dress requirements for men are navy blue pants, white long-sleeve shirt, dark blue tie, and black shoes and socks.
+Women are required to wear navy blue slacks, white long-sleeve blouses, dark blue tie, black shoes and dark socks or nylons.
+Pages will be afforded more information on how to order their uniforms once accepted into the program.

-Senate pages must be sponsored by a senator.
-There are thirty page positions in the United States Senate, therefore not all senators are able to appoint a page each session.
-Due to the limited number of positions available and the large pool of interested students, competition to become a page is keen and, unfortunately, not all of those students who apply can be accommodated.
+Senate Pages must be sponsored by a Senator.
+There are thirty Page positions in the United States Senate which serve its one hundred Members, therefore not all of the Senators are able to appoint pages each semester.
+Due to the limited number of positions available and the large pool of interested students, competition to become a page is keen and, unfortunately, not all of those students who desire a position can be accommodated.

 Questions about the Senate Page Program can be directed to Washington_Internships@schumer.senate.gov.